AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/mobile-and-desktop/android.md

 sidebar_position: 2
 ---

-To connect an Android device to AdGuard DNS, first add it to Dashboard:
+To connect an Android device to AdGuard DNS, first add it to *Dashboard*:

 1. Go to *Dashboard* and click *Connect new device*.
 1. In the drop-down menu *Device type*, select Android.